 There have been many articles and even whole books written about professional speaking and presentation techniques.
-It’s no wonder that there’s a demand for such content; the numbers show that public speaking anxiety is the most common phobia ahead of heights or even death.
+It’s no wonder that there’s a demand for such content; the numbers show that public speaking mistakes is the most common fear ahead of heights or even death.
 There are many similarities between speaking in front of an audience in real life and running a live video.
 The basics are the same, but as the circumstances vary, so do the problems that an entrepreneur has to face.

+So how avoid public speaking mistakes?
+We have some ideas.
 Here are the most common mistakes in public speaking that need to be overcome in order to nail a webinar.

 What if presenting in public takes your breath away?

 Although we all love the theme song from Top Gun, let’s leave it to Tom Cruise and Kelly McGillis.
 There are situations in life, such as presenting in public, when we especially don’t want to lose our breath.
 So if you tend to have a frog in your throat when public speaking, we have good news for you.

 Public speaking mistakes are common but compared to presenting in public, hosting webinars follows their own rules that can make performing less stressful.
 For example, not seeing your audience may well be a double-edged sword.
 You might feel less stressed by the fact that you can only see a small number of the people who are listening to you, but on the other hand you can’t watch their reactions to your presentation.
 You can still do a lot to keep viewers engaged, but you might need a tool that offers special features in order to boost integration levels.

 Public speaking is a skill, not a natural ability